salman-ahm3d/bull3t/README.md

-# Simple Port Scanner
+# bull3t

-Simple Port Scanner is a basic tool designed to scan ports on a specified host, identify open ports, and provide banner information.
+bull3t is a basic tool designed to scan ports on a specified host, identify open ports, and provide banner information.
 It is built using Python and leverages multithreading for efficient scanning.

 ## Features